Understanding What Home Contents Insurance Covers

 How Much Are Personal Belongings Insured for Under Contents of an Insurance Policy?

-For condos and renters, you decide the amount of insurance you need for your contents based on your estimate and the premium for the policy is based on your contents amount.
-If you aren't sure, you can check out the Insurance Information Institute free app online.
+For condos and renters, you decide the amount of insurance you need for your contents, and the premium for the policy is based on your estimate.

-For home insurance the contents or personal property limit is usually a percentage of the insured dwelling amount, this amount is typically 50-70% of the insured dwelling value.
+For home insurance the contents or personal property limit is usually a percentage of the insured dwelling amount, which is typically 50-70% of the insured dwelling value.
 In some circumstances, it may be increased or decreased if needed depending on your situation.

 You aren't usually charged for contents when it is part of the home policy.
 It is just a part of the insurance package when insuring your building just like additional structures are.